RedisLabs/spark-redis/doc/streaming.md

 ### Configuration

-If the cluster resources is not large enough to process data as fast as it is being received, the receiving rate can be limited:
+If the cluster is not large enough to process data as fast as it is being received, the receiving rate can be limited:

 ```scala
 ConsumerConfig("stream", "group", "c-1", rateLimitPerConsumer = Some(100)) // 100 items per second